paradoxicalsphere/WorkplaceDAO/SolutionApproach.md

 ## Feasibility<a name="feasibility"></a>

+Unhealthy and unsafe workplace practices may interfere with the capabilities of an organization to provide products and services to external stakeholders, as well as create liabilities for workers' compensation insurers.
+The current solution approach identifies organizations and workplaces recovering from and preventing unhealthy and unsafe workplace practices that may hinder organizational function as most suitable for establishing a DAO, as an aspect of a broader strategy to address toxic environments or negative interpersonal interactions for continuous improvement.<sup><a href="#SterzikThesis">9</a></sup>

 <!-- How to assess whether an organization or workplace is capable of implementing and effectively using the solution? -->

 <!-- Discuss HR and employment standards that may apply to scope of DAO responsibilities -->